VGabriel45/create-web3-sdk/README.md

 - ✅ Typescript bindings for smart contracts with Typechain

 ## Upcoming Features
-- ⚙️ Type safety for smart contracts with TypeChain
-- ⚙️ Professional pages documentation with vocs
+- ⚙️ Professional documentation website with vocs
 - ⚙️ Built in versioning and changelog with changesets
 - ⚙️ CI/CD setup with Github Actions
 - ⚙️ Web3 Testing enviorment with virtual networks, no need for testnet funds